Theatre & Dance

 One of London’s best attractions for families is the wide choice of theatre, festivals and art shows on offer.
 Whether your young one is a regular theatre goer or you want to introduce them to the magical world of performing arts, you should be able to find the perfect show to wow them.
 From musicals, puppet shows, immersive art and traditional art galleries to circus through to live music or ballet – we have compiled the best (mostly) family friendly shows London has to offer.

 Chichester Festival Theatre’s effervescent and elegant musical production of Irving Berlin’s Top Hat takes up residence on the Southbank Centre’s Queen Elizabeth Hall for this Christmas season!
-From 12 December 2025 to 17 January 2026.
+Until 17 January 2026.
 Tickets from £27.

 The Firework-Maker’s Daughter Lila dreams of becoming a Master Firework-Maker just like her father.
 But to become one, she must go on an epic journey that will push her to her limits.
 Can Lila’s skills save the day and light up the skies?